groberts31/homework102619/README.md

 # homework102619

 ****
-On this homework I was able tio use bootstrap to add a Navigation Bar with the links to my other webpages.
+On this homework I was able to use bootstrap to add a Navigation Bar with the links to my other webpages.

 Bootstrap was also used to style the content which includes the main profile picture and also the information about me